MicrosoftDocs/dataexplorer-docs/data-explorer/pricing-calculator.md

 The data management (DM) service is responsible for data ingestion from managed data pipelines such as Azure Blob storage, Event Hub, IoT Hub, and from other services like Azure Data Factory, Azure Stream Analytics, and Kafka.
 The service requires a minimum of two compute instances which are automatically configured and managed based on the engine instance size.

-To configure the DM instances, set the number of hours/days/months you’d like to run the instance.
+In this component, provide a number of hours/days/months you’d like to run the instance.

 ## Storage and transactions